adjacentlink/emane-node-view/README.md

 `name`, the OpenTestPoint measurement `probe` to subscribe, and the `measurement` within the probe to process.

-Three special local variables are used to communicate information to and from link detection code:
+Six special local variables are used to communicate information to and from link detection code:

 1. `_blob`: Serialized OpenTestPoint measurement specified with the `measurement` attribute. (in)

+2. `_name`: OpenTestPoint measurement name specified with the `measurement` attribute. (in)

+3. `_tag`: OpenTestPoint measurement publisher tag. (in)

-2. `_cookie`: A variable that is passed to the link detection code to store any state information.
+4. `_cookie`: A variable that is passed to the link detection code to store any state information.
 Each instance of the link detection algorithm has a unique `_cookie`. (in/out)

+5. `_gcookie`: A variable that is passed to the link detection code to store any global state information.
+All link detection algorithm instances share the same `_gcookie`. (in/out)

-3. `_links`: A list of NEM ids that represent the links seen by the node. (out)
+6. `_links`: A list of NEM ids or 2-tuples (<NEM id>, <link color>) that represent the links seen by the node. (out)

 For the simple link detection algorithm shown, a node is considered to have a link to a remote node if that node has received an over-the-air